SheldonOrgill/portfolio/README.md

 - Background Image

 ## JavaScript was added
-- Floating of icons an links to other pages of myslef.
+- Floating of icons an links to other pages of myself.

 ## Responsiveness